-This Is Why Prince Harry and Meghan Markle’s Baby Boy Didn’t Get a Royal Title
+This Is Why Prince Harry and Meghan Markle’s Son Archie Didn’t Get a Royal Title

 In 1917, King George V issued a statement that “the grandchildren of the sons of any such Sovereign in the direct male line (save only the eldest living son of the eldest son of the Prince of Wales) shall have and enjoy in all occasions the style and title enjoyed by the children of Dukes of these Our Realms.”
 Queen Elizabeth II is the current sovereign, so her children and grandchildren get royal titles.
-But her great-grandchildren—like Prince Harry and Meghan Markle’s son—would be Lord or Lady Mountbatten-Windsor, rather than a prince, and he doesn’t get the HRH style of a “royal highness.”
-In Archie’s case, his parents settled on the style of “Master” for a reason that sways from tradition.
+But her great-grandchildren—like Prince Harry and Meghan Markle’s son—would be Lord or Lady Mountbatten-Windsor, rather than a prince, and he wouldn’t get the HRH style of a “royal highness.”
+In Archie’s case, his parents settled on the style of “Master.”

 Some of the queen’s grandchildren, such as Lady Louise Windsor and James, Viscount Severn, could have been given royal titles when they were born, but their parents asked the queen not to so that they could live more “normal” lives.
-So if Queen Elizabeth decided not to extend the HRH title, it might not be a bad thing after all.
+So if Queen Elizabeth decided not to extend the HRH title, it might not be a bad thing after all—and, of course, Meghan and Harry have chosen to step back from royal duties altogether.
 If all these titles confuse you, here’s the line of succession to the British throne.

 - The Independent: “Prince Harry and Meghan Markle wedding: Why their children won’t be princes or princesses”

 - The Telegraph: “Royal baby: The Duke and Duchess of Sussex are expecting their first child in the spring”

 - The Guardian: “Was Meghan’s son Archie denied the title ‘prince’ because he’s mixed race?”